mswhitby/classroom/_docs/classes/1st.md

 - The journal entry was February 11, 2025.
 - You must email me to let me know you've submitted your journal late.
 If you do not email me, your journal entry may not be graded.

+### 3. Python Students Only

+- CLick the following link to join [GitHub Classroom](https://classroom.github.com/a/DiLXv4Tp)
+- Complete the "Hello World" assignment

 ### 3. Vote for Marcus Johnson!
 Yes, Again!

 Please click on the link or scan the QR code below to vote for Wagner's very own **Marcus Johnson** as the Army National Guard People's Choice Player for the Valero All Star basketball game!